Quaint

 Golden Week has just passed, and during those holidays, many people returned to their hometowns in the quaint countryside.

-Others who didn’t return to their hometowns left the cities and took vacations to enjoy the peace, quiet, and beautiful scenery of the countryside.
+Others who didn’t return to their hometowns left the cities and took vacations to enjoy the country’s peace, quiet, and beautiful scenery.

 City dwellers come to the countryside to refresh, relax and rejuvenate.